When do applications close?

 Who can I contact for more information?

-In the first instance, please refer to the Guidelines for Applicants or the Quick Eligibility Check.
-Alternatively you can contact the State Emergency Management Committee (SEMC) Business Unit within the Department of Fire and Emergency Services (DFES), via email attention to the Senior Emergency Management Officer or call 9395 9490.
+In the first instance, please refer to the Guidelines for Applicants or the Eligibility Check.
+Alternatively you can contact the State Emergency Management Committee (SEMC) Business Unit within the Department of Fire and Emergency Services (DFES),contact the SEMC Business Unit Senior Emergency Management Officer via email or call 9395 9888.

 My organisation is not incorporated; can I apply for funding?